 Employees have until the end of the fiscal year (June 30) to use vacation leave that is above the maximum number of days allowed per years of employment.
 Any excess vacation not used by the end of each fiscal year shall be converted to sick leave.
-Employees will be notified by the finance department when they are close to exceeding their limit of accrued days.

 Vacation leave is fully vested when earned.
-Centralina's government-wide financial statements, an expense and a liability for compensated absences and the salary related payments, are recorded as the leave is earned.
+Centralina's government-wide financial statements, an expense and a liability for compensated absences and the salary-related payments, are recorded as the leave is earned.
 Centralina has assumed a first-in, first-out method of using accumulated compensated time.
 The portion of that time that is estimated to be used in the next fiscal year has been designated as a current liability in the government-wide financial statements.